digitallyamar/CSS-Notes/README.md

 ## Responsive Design - Viewport
 	- By adding meta viewport tag, we are telling the browser that our webpages will be rendered differently for mobile screen size.
 	- So,the browser will not try to shrink the webpage but instead, it will focus only to a part of the desktop webpage upto which it can showcase.

+## Align an image to the center of the div
+	- Set the margin to be auto
+	- Set image display type block

+## Create responsive image
+	- Set width to 100%
+	- Set height to auto